 I use a lot of miniature paper buildings on my train layout.
 The usual knock on paper as a modeling material is that it’s prone to warp.
 But there’s a simple solution for that, and seven years of St. Louis summers hasn’t made it fail on me yet.
 Here’s how I keep paper models from warping.

 The first trick is to use the right glue.
 Second, brace the corners and edges with wood.
-Cheap square dowels do the trick.
+Cheap square dowels from the hardware store or square basswood from the hobby shop does the trick.
 Just cut them to length and glue them into the corners and edges.
 Clamp with clothespins.

 Finally, bring in the secret weapon.
 It’s called Krylon Fixatif.
 Artists use it to keep their pencil, chalk, or charcoal drawings from accidentally rubbing off the paper, but it also has the effect of sealing out moisture.
 A piece of paper sprayed thoroughly with it takes on a stiff, plastic-like feeling, almost like a playing card.

 Just build your paper model, and then when you’re finished with it and the glue is dry, take it outside and spray it down with the Fixatif and let it dry.
 It gives off some unpleasant fumes, so don’t use it indoors.

 I have paper buildings that I built in 2004 and 2005 that I sprayed with this stuff, and they’ve shown no signs of warping.
 St. Louis’ humidity is as famous as Cardinals baseball, and my train layout is in the basement, where humidity tends to be worse.
 But even in that harsh environment, it’s been fine.